Kossie007/model_evalution_using_student_test_scores/README.md

 file: `alt_2019_codebook.txt`
 -  Introductory dataset of used variables giving ranges, basic statistics, and categories.

+#### Outputs
+The outputs/ folder contains the predictions and the metrics of our models.
+file: `metrics.json`
+- Global run information: Python/library versions, CPU count, random seed, train/test sizes, and test size fraction.
+- Model selection setup: cross-validation settings (type, number of folds/repeats, scoring), and hyperparameter search configuration for Ridge, Lasso, Decision Tree, Random Forest, and XGBoost.
+- Hyperparameter spaces: grids / ranges used in tuning (e.g., lambdas for Ridge/Lasso, depth/leaf/grid for trees, and the XGBoost search space).
+- Best hyperparameters: selected values for each model (e.g., best lambda for Ridge/Lasso, best depth/leaves/estimators for trees and RF, best XGBoost configuration).
+- Performance metrics for each model (baseline, OLS, Ridge, Lasso, Decision Tree, Random Forest, XGBoost): train and test RMSE, MAE, and R².
+- Overall runtime (seconds) from start to end of the modelling script.

+file: `test_predictions.csv`
+- One row per observation in the held-out test set.

+file: `train_predictions.csv`
+- One row per observation in the training set used for model fitting.

 #### Figures and Reports
 file: `figures/all_na_plot.png`